 - a guide on how to maintain compliance

 However, it is important to note that as Data Controllers, local Scout Groups, Districts, Counties/Areas/Regions (Scotland) and Countries are directly responsible for any personal data they process and must make sure they are aware of their responsibilities under the law.
-Each adult member and associate member must also make sure that they comply with data protection law when handling any personal data.
+Each adult member must also make sure that they comply with data protection law when handling any personal data.
 Data protection is a wide-ranging subject and is regulated by the ICO which produces a large amount of relevant guidance.
 Therefore for queries generally or if in any doubt, members should check the guidance provided by the ICO on its website as this is the best and most direct source of relevant information on data protection.

 The Scouts and Black Penny Consulting have been reviewing the feedback provided by local Scouting.
 Together, the toolkit has been updated and made into 12 steps which will help step members through their GDPR alignment work.
 These FAQs have also been updated based on questions received by the Scout Information Centre.

 Online Scout Manager, along with any other online membership or data systems, are third party organisations/companies.
 The use of any online system other than Compass will have been initiated by local volunteers and/or local Scout Groups, Districts, Counties/Areas/Regions (Scotland) as individual charities.
-The use and checking of third party systems used by local Scout Groups, Districts, Counties/Areas/Regions (Scotland) and Countries is the responsibility of the local Data Controller (i.e. the person using the system and the relevant local Executive Committee).
+The use and checking of third party systems used by local Scout Groups, Districts, Counties/Areas/Regions (Scotland) and Countries is the responsibility of the local Data Controller (i.e. the person using the system and the relevant local Trustee Board).